The Rental Car Industry is More Complicated than Motorist Subrogation

 Rathbone Group has years of experience in subrogation on behalf of rental car companies.
 Rental car subrogation claims proceed under both contractual and tort legal theories, and with both federal and state laws in play.
-At Rathbone Group, we keep abreast of changing industry regulations.
+Rental car subrogation is an ever-evolving field of auto insurance law, and at Rathbone Group, we keep abreast of changing industry regulations.

 Recovering from Third-Party Tortfeasors in Rental Car Subrogation

 In cases involving third-party liability, successful subrogation recovery on behalf of the rental car company requires an in-depth understanding of rental car contracts and an eye for detecting alternate routes to compensation.

 Rathbone Group’s understanding of contractual claims ensures a swift judgment and appropriate executions post-judgment.
 Our tort-based subrogation recovery background provides the opportunity to pursue all tort claims simultaneously with contract claims when applicable.

 In addition, in the subrogation of rental car claims, Rathbone Group is adept at finding coverage when none seems to apply and identifying additional liable parties to increase the likelihood of a recovery.
 This includes under-insured or uninsured third parties.
 Our skilled attorneys are able to take a second look at subrogation potential and uncover any assets the uninsured tortfeasor may have.

 Achieving Subrogation Recovery from Negligent or Tortious Renters